 - In the attribute filter window, click the edit calculation button as shown in

 the screenshot below.

 - The standard calculated attribute panel opens displaying your standard calculated attribute.

 IF (COUNT(Tickets)>4) THEN "Big" ELIF (COUNT(Tickets)=4) THEN "Medium" ELIF (COUNT(Tickets)<4) THEN "Small" ENDIF

 This is a useful way to avoid having to write multiple IF THEN ELSE functions.
 You could also use the SWITCH function to achieve a similar result.

 - When you are finished, click Save.

-- Explore automatically recalculates your query and displays the results.
+- Explore automatically recalculates your report and displays the